 Appropriate housing, dietary, and husbandry requirements of a variety of bird species

 The basics of operant conditioning and positive reinforcement methods for training birds

 Strategies for communicating effectively with colleagues and supervisors

 The basics of interpretation, including strategies for conducting effective and inspiring educational presentations and displays for different audiences

 Pryor, Karen.
 Don’t Shoot the Dog: The Art of Teaching & Training (book)

-To Apply: Send by email attachment a resume including a brief objective statement about what you hope to learn from this internship.
+To Apply: Fill out the form below or send by email attachment a resume including a brief objective statement about what you hope to learn from this internship.
 Also, please send the dates that you would be able to start and finish the internship and include approximately how many hours per week you plan to devote to the internship.
 (Most undergraduate summer interns work 10-20 hours per week from May until August.)
-Email application materials to Katie Fallon.
+Email application materials to Katie Fallon or submit the form below.
 Please note that our internships are unpaid at this time.